Joviviz/freeCodeCamp/Responsive Web Desing/15 - City/README.md

 # Building a city skyline

 ## <ins>Objective :<ins>
-### build a city skyline using CSS variables.
+### Build a city skyline using CSS variables.
 CSS variables help you organize your styles and reuse them.

 ## HTML File
 ```html